-Focus on the kind of forgiveness God has given you but focus even more on how much he loves those around you (See Love Makes Everything Lovely).
+Second, focus on the kind of forgiveness God has given you, but focus even more on how much he loves those around you (See Love Makes Everything Lovely).
 Then out of gratitude you will find you are able to love even those who try to hurt you.

 "We love because he first loved us" (1 John 4:19).

 Only those who don't know God are afraid of his punishment.
 When you know God you will not be afraid of his punishment; you will welcome it, because you know that if he punishes you it's for your good (See Hebrews 12:6).